Stephen-Data-Engineer-Public/Ingesting-and-Transforming-multiple-daily-files-from-a-shared-folder-in-Azure-Cloud/README.md

    - Performs data cleansing, schema harmonization, and transformation using PySpark notebooks.
    - Supports schema drift handling and incremental loading.
    - Writes processed data back to ADLS in Parquet/Delta formats for optimized analytics.
+   - Unity Catalog to track data lineage on column level.

 **5. Azure Synapse Analytics**
    - Serves as the enterprise data warehouse layer.